2026 Annual Meeting

 Please note that ISBER is an international organization with no establishment in the People’s Republic of China (PRC), therefore, registration prices are exclusive of any applicable taxes or fees such as income tax and VAT.
 In accordance with PRC law, all such taxes and fees are the sole responsibility of the payer, who shall be liable for withholding and remitting the relevant VAT and income tax in addition to the registration fee.
 Chinese participants who are able to complete payment directly through this website are required to pay the applicable taxes on their invoices.
 ISBER是⼀家在中国未设机构场所的国际组织。以上价格不包含任何依照中国法律所可能需要征收的例如企业所得税、增值税等类型的税费。该等税费由付款⼈在以上价格之外,另⾏单独承担并代扣代缴。

 Chinese nationals are encouraged to register through our partner's website.
-BBCMBA's registration website will be linked on this page shortly.
+BBCMBA's registration website can be accessed here.

 WHAT'S INCLUDED WITH YOUR REGISTRATION PASS?